viamrobotics/docs/docs/services/slam/cartographer/_index.md

 [The Cartographer Project](https://github.com/cartographer-project) performs dense SLAM using LIDAR data.

+To easily integrate Cartographer into the Viam ecosystem, Viam provides [`viam-cartographer`](https://github.com/viamrobotics/viam-cartographer) which wraps Cartographer as a [modular resource](/program/extend/modular-resources/) named `cartographer-module`.

 ## Requirements

-Install the binary required to utilize the `cartographer` library on your machine and make it executable by running the following commands according to your machine's architecture:
+Install the binary required to utilize the `cartographer-module` modular resource on your machine and make it executable by running the following commands according to your machine's architecture:

 {{< tabs >}}
 {{% tab name="Linux aarch64" %}}